whrit/TradingAgents/README.md

 # Edit .env with your actual API keys
 ```

-**Note:** We are happy to partner with Alpha Vantage to provide robust API support for TradingAgents.
-You can get a free AlphaVantage API [here](https://www.alphavantage.co/support/#api-key), TradingAgents-sourced requests also have increased rate limits to 60 requests per minute with no daily limits.
-Typically the quota is sufficient for performing complex tasks with TradingAgents thanks to Alpha Vantage’s open-source support program.
-If you prefer to use OpenAI for these data sources instead, you can modify the data vendor settings in `tradingagents/default_config.py`.
+**Note:** We are happy to partner with Alpha Vantage to provide robust fundamental data and Tiingo for rich news coverage in TradingAgents.
+You can get a free AlphaVantage API [here](https://www.alphavantage.co/support/#api-key) and request Tiingo access [here](https://www.tiingo.com/documentation/general/tiingo-news).
+TradingAgents-sourced requests enjoy elevated limits, but you can always switch vendors (e.g., to OpenAI or Google News fallbacks) via `tradingagents/default_config.py`.

 ### CLI Usage